OldRacingCars.com

 'the Daniel Boccard car'

-Daniel Boccard raced a Chevron B40 with ROC engine in French hillclimbs from June 1979 into 1982 and perhaps later.
+Daniel Boccard raced a Chevron B40 in French hillclimbs from June 1979 into 1983 and perhaps later.
 Although it was usually described as a B40 with ROC engine, some reports in Echappement called it a B42, a B47 or even a B49, and some said it had a BMW engine.
-In Jule 1981, Echappement called it "l'ancienne Chevron B42 de réserve de l'ecurie ROC", implying it was one of the two ROC B40s used by Michel Pignard and Jean-Pierre Jaussaud in 1977, as ROC never bought a B42.
-One possibility is that Boccard had started in a B40 but then been bumped into an older B35, but all three of the B35s to enter French hillclimbs can be accounted for at the time Boccard raced his Chevron (76-07 with Marc Regal, B35 76-09 with Louis Kolly, and 76-03 having been destroyed in 1977).
-Boccard raced the car in 1979 and then again in 1981 and 1982, still with its ROC engine.
+In July 1981, Echappement called it "l'ancienne Chevron B42 de réserve de l'ecurie ROC", implying it was one of the two ROC B40s used by Michel Pignard and Jean-Pierre Jaussaud in 1977, as ROC never bought a B42.
+After racing the car up to the end of 1979, Boccard withdrew for 1980.
+He returned with the Chevron in 1981 and 1982, but the engine blew up at Treffort in September 1982.
+Boccard fitted a BMW engine for 1983.

 Unknown